cdap-guides/cdap-bi-guide/Purchase/README.md

 # Purchase example

-Example application that reads purchase data from a Stream, and makes it available for ad-hoc querying.
+Sample CDAP Application that reads purchase events from a Stream, and makes it available for ad-hoc querying.

-Features introduced: Custom Dataset with ad-hoc querying capability and thus integration with a JDBC driver.
+Features introduced: Custom Dataset with ad-hoc querying capability and integration with a Business Intelligence tool.

   - Send events of the form "customerName,quantity,productId" to the purchaseStream.
   - The PurchaseFlow reads the purchaseStream and converts every event into a Purchase object and stores the object in the purchases Dataset.
   - You can use SQL to formulate ad-hoc queries over the purchases Dataset.
-This is done by a series of ``curl`` calls, as described in the RESTful API section of the Developer Guide, via the cdap CLI, or the web interface.
+This is done by a series of ``curl`` calls, as described in the RESTful API section of the Developer Guide, via the cdap CLI, the web interface, or from a BI tool.